slowernews/wisdom-tldr/chapters/introduction.md

 > *"Happiness consists in getting enough sleep.
 Just that, nothing more."
 -- Robert A. Heinlein*

-> *"You want happyness?
+> *"You want happiness?
 Here be recipe: Be very good in one thing = $; Be very honest = ungovernable; $ + ungovernable = happyness.
 Or jail."
 -- wuwei113@x*

 > *"A common trait of unhappy people: they love to criticize everything and everyone all the time, they get distracted by things that don’t matter.
 A common trait of happy people: they are focused on themselves, their business, their family and friends, their difficult goals."
 -- orangebook_@x*

-> *"Nobody can make you happy until you're happy with yourself first."
+> *"Nobody can make you happy until you’re happy with yourself first."
 -- proffeynman@x*

 > *"The happiest people I know are slowing down, not speeding up."
 -- thejustinwelsh@x*

+> *"Worthless friends.
+These friendships increase your happiness."
+-- codie_sanchez@x*